riichi/chombo.club/_posts/en/2021-06-15-review-e-go-white-tiles.markdown

 ![](/assets/images/review-e-go-white/002-005.jpg)

-This photo shows something that I initially considered to be resisual paint - but it turned out to be small cracks inside the tile's material, near the regions where the East symbol was molded inside the tile.
+This photo shows something that I initially considered to be residual paint - but it turned out to be small cracks inside the tile's material, near the regions where the East symbol was molded inside the tile.

 ## Playthrough impressions